 Studies show that mainstream and social media influence our daily decisions; what to buy, how to vote and even how to treat people or view society.
 We're increasingly relying on social networks as our source of news – is this trend reducing the power and influence of owners of the major news outlets?

 A panel discusses what can be done to reduce the impact of fake news, and ensure reporting is unbiased; leaving consumers, voters and viewers to form their own opinions.
-Panellists include Claire Fox (Academy of Ideas), Janine Gibson (Buzzfeed), Alan Rusbridger (former editor-in-chief of The Guardian).
+Panellists include Claire Fox (Academy of Ideas), Janine Gibson (Buzzfeed), Fatima Manji (Channel 4), and Alan Rusbridger (former editor-in-chief of The Guardian), chaired by Tazeen Ahmad.

 Tickets £7 (concessions £5)